sourcey/sourcey.com/source/2014-04-03-symple-webrtc-video-chat-demo.markdown

 If you've used any sort of chat application before then this should be super easy for you!
 From the 'Login' panel just choose a handle/username to login.
 If you're testing then open another browser window and login again in order to have a conversation with yourself (I'm pretty sure it doesn't mean you're crazy).

-A full list of users will be displayed on the left hand sidebar when you have logged in.
+A full list of users will be displayed on the left hand sidebar when you're logged in.

 ### Video Chat